Contexter/FountainAI/Step-by-Step, Aspect-by-Aspect Comparison of FountainAI Setup Guide and FountainAI Secrets Manager.md

 By integrating the initial setup process with the ongoing management capabilities of the Secrets Manager, we can create a seamless, efficient, and secure environment for developing and maintaining the FountainAI Vapor applications.
 The setup guide ensures a thorough and correct initial configuration, while the Secrets Manager automates and streamlines ongoing operations, providing a robust solution for the entire lifecycle of the applications.
 This approach leverages the strengths of both manual and automated processes, offering a comprehensive and scalable solution for the FountainAI project.

-## Secrets Manager openAPI refactoring
+## Secrets Manager OpenAPI Refactoring

 Here's the extended and refactored OpenAPI specification for the FountainAI Secrets Manager, including the new endpoints for verification, updating secrets, and lifecycle management: